Taylor-McNeil/SHA128-Crack/README.md

 <h4> Notes </h3>

 _This code is far longer than it should be.
 I did not refactor the code.
-Methods should be created to keep from having repeated code._
+Methods should be created to keep from having repeated code_